Isotopes of krypton: Krypton-85

-Krypton-85 is a radioisotope of krypton that has a half-life of about 10.75 years.
-This isotope is produced by the nuclear fission of uranium and plutonium in nuclear weapons testing and in nuclear reactors, as well as by cosmic rays.
+Krypton-85 (half-life 10.728 years) is produced by the nuclear fission of uranium and plutonium in nuclear weapons testing and in nuclear reactors, as well as by cosmic rays.
 An important goal of the Limited Nuclear Test Ban Treaty of 1963 was to eliminate the release of such radioisotopes into the atmosphere, and since 1963 much of that krypton-85 has had time to decay.
-However, it is inevitable that krypton-85 is released during the reprocessing of fuel rods from nuclear reactors.
+However, it is almost inevitable that krypton-85 is released during the reprocessing of fuel rods from nuclear reactors, which is far larger-volume than was ever nuclear testing.